Acura's

 interpretation of the

 '09 specification rear wing.
-The reduction in span from 2
+The result of the reduction in span

 meters

-to 1.6 has significantly reduced rear downforce.
-In fact, the
+to 1.6 was significantly reduced rear downforce.
+Indeed, Acura

 It's